Funtime60/Ghost-Item-Library/README.md

-# Ghost-Item-Utilities
+# Ghost-Item-Library
-A utility/library mod for interacting with ghost items in factorio.
+A library mod for interacting with ghost items in factorio.